Ringed cross: Galicia

-A distinct form of ringed cross similar to Celtic variant is found in Galicia in Spain, often topping horreos (granaries) as a protective measure against any kind of evil.
+A form of ringed cross, similar to Celtic variant and frequently associated to knots and interlaced designs, is found in Galicia in Spain, often topping horreos (granaries) as a protective measure against any kind of evil.
 They can also be found atop churches and, since the beginning of the 20th century, in cemeteries, but they are unusual in cruceiros (high crosses).
 There is a very characteristic Galician Medieval style that combines a Celtic cross with a Celtic simple knot; it is similar to the St Maur cross at Glanfeuil Abbey.

 Estonia

-E.g., in Saha cemetery around the chapel in North Estonia.